Anna Vernikov

 Anna Vernikov (אנה ורניקוב; born July 15, 2002) is an American-Israeli pair skater.
 With her former skating partner, Evgeni Krasnopolski, she is the 2020 Israeli national champion and competed in the final segment at the 2020 European Championships.

 Personal life

-Vernikov was born on July 15, 2002 in Bridgewater Township, New Jersey.
+Vernikov was born on July 15, 2002, in Bridgewater Township, New Jersey.

 Career

 Early career

 Vernikov competed in ladies' singles for the United States, but never qualified for the U.S. Championships.

 2018–2019 season

 In 2019, Vernikov teamed up with Evgeni Krasnopolski, 14 years her senior, to compete in pair skating for Israel.
 She had never competed the discipline prior to the partnership.
 In their debut international competition, the 2019 Open Ice Mall Cup, Vernikov/Krasnopolski won the bronze medal behind Croatia's Lana Petranović / Antonio Souza-Kordeiru and Zoe Jones / Christopher Boyadji of Great Britain.

 2019–2020 season

 Vernikov/Krasnopolski opened their season with a tenth-place finish at 2019 CS Nebelhorn Trophy.
 They then won the bronze medal at the Volvo Open Cup in November.
 At their second Challenger, 2019 CS Golden Spin of Zagreb, Vernikov/Krasnpolski set personal bests in all segments and finished 11th overall.

 In December, Vernikov/Krasnopolski won the national title at the Israeli Championships.
-As the only pair representing the country, they were assigned to both the 2020 European Championships and the 2020 World Championships.
+They were assigned to both the 2020 European Championships and the 2020 World Championships.
 They qualified to the free skating and finished 13th overall at Europeans.
 Vernikov/Krasnopolski then competed at Challenge Cup in February, finishing in fifth.
 The World Championships, scheduled for March, were postponed and eventually cancelled due to the COVID-19 pandemic.